Note: This document references views and actions that are only available to Echo Administrators

 Enabling SSO in Echo

-- From the domain detail page, select Edit Settings
+- From the Domain detail page, select Domain Settings

 - If you use CAS, provide the CAS server URL.